hpaluch/PIC32MX470-Curiosity/README.md

 > folder- it is not yet siren, because
 > I'm totally exhausted, but someday it will be....
 >
-> But it is at 500 Hz instead of 1000 Hz, need to evaluate DMA and multipliers...
+> Fixed both frame format (was 64-bit, should be 32-bit) and frequency
+> Now it is expected 1000 Hz.
+Last problem is noticeable click on every
+> DMA ping-pong switch.
+I need to find out if buffers and theirs sizes
+> are correct.

 I recently acquired: